tape-testing/tape-run/README.md

 browserify [opts] [files] | tape-run [opts]

 Options:
   --wait              Timeout for tap-finished
   --port              Wait to be opened by a browser on that port
   --static            Serve static files from this directory
   --browser           Browser to use.
 Always available: electron.
 Available if installed: chrome, firefox, ie, phantom, safari  [default: "electron"]
-  --render     Command to pipe tap output to for custom rendering --keep-open  Leave the browser open for debugging after running tests --help       Print usage instructions
+  --render            Command to pipe tap output to for custom rendering
+  --keep-open         Leave the browser open for debugging after running tests
+  --node-integration  Enable nodejs integration for electron
+  --help              Print usage instructions
 ```

 ...or any of the [other options you can pass to browser-run](https://github.com/juliangruber/browser-run#runopts).